abhimanyupallavisudhir/infonomy-server/README.md

 - [x] matcher deletion, update etc.

 ### simplificatons made
-- [ ] `inspect_task` inspects *all* info offers -- we might want some way to select specific InfoOffers to inspect, ideally via some google ads kinda thing
-- [ ] maybe let people other than original buyer also buy info offers
-- [ ] let user customize how many infooffers child llm should wait for
 - [ ] let DecisionContexts have "title" and "details"

 ### misc infra